htruong/ezpi4me/README.md

 That being said, I have put every safeguard I could think of and made this process as simple and clear as possible.
 As long as you don't fry your chip by connecting a 1.8V chip to the 3.3V Raspberry Pi, the process is entirely undoable.
+In fact, it won't even work without you backing up first, and it never overwrites the backup file.

 Instructions